Nik-V9/U-Det/README.md

 # U-Det: A Modified U-Net architecture with bidirectional feature network for lung nodule segmentation

 This repository contains the source code for the Paper titled "U-Det: A Modified U-Net architecture with bidirectional feature network for lung nodule segmentation".
 The source code contains the implementations for Testing and Training U-Det Deep Learning Model for Pulmonary Nodule Segmentation.
 The repository also contains the code for Data augmentations and Data Loaders for converting 3-D CT scan data to appropriate Slices of size 512*512.
-The techinal details and findings of the paper are available at the following link
+The techinal details and findings of the paper are available at the following link:

 Arxiv Link: https://arxiv.org/abs/2003.09293